yegor256/blog/_drafts/pitch.md

   * **Radiate**.
   Never say anything bad about anything or anyone.
-You literally have to be 100% in positive thinking mode.
+You literally have to be 100% in _positive thinking_ mode.
 That competitor who is stealing your customers is "such a nice guy".
-That cup of coffee made out of some dark powder is "very delicious".
+That cup of coffee made of some dark powder is "very delicious".
 The programmers from Pakistan you found on Upwork for $10/hour are "absolutely awesome".
 The marketing plan you invented yesterday is "simply great".
 Never admit any mistakes,